-A slow learner, she has been her plugging away at her Bachelors degree in Philosophy and Literature externally through Murdoch University for more than a few years.
+A slow learner, she has been her plugging away at her Bachelors degree in Philosophy and Creative Writing externally through Murdoch University for more than a few years.
 But the good news is, she’s finally finished that first book.

-She spent many years working as a Marketing and HR Consultant for registered clubs, hotels and casinos.
-Specialising in writing content for statutory training and conducting operational HR reviews; her achievements include co-writing and implementing an award winning customer service program and preparing/submitting successful government tenders.
+She spent many years working as a Copywriter, HR and Training Consultant for registered clubs, hotels and casinos.
+Specialising in copywriting mandatory short courses and qualifications under the AQF as well as conducting operational HR reviews; her achievements include co-writing and implementing an award winning customer service program and copywriting successful government tenders.

 “The Liquor and Gaming industries no longer made sense to me, I wanted to use my creative talents to make a social contribution and find the love and kindness within myself once again.”

-After more than seven (7) years of helping clients improve their bottom line, she shut down her freelance writing and content marketing company and sold everything; volunteering in the Philippines after a devastating typhoon displaced more than a million families and claimed the lives of 10,000 people.
+After more than seven (7) years of helping clients improve their bottom line, she shut down her freelance copywriting business and sold everything; volunteering in the Philippines after a devastating typhoon displaced more than a million families and claimed the lives of 10,000 people.

-She’d spent years building websites, writing marketing content and blogging on behalf of clients, yet she found it almost impossible to write about her own experiences.
+She’d spent years copywriting and blogging on behalf of clients, yet she found it almost impossible to write about her own experiences.
 A friend finally convinced to her to convert her one-page website to a blog and use her PAYPAL account for fundraising.

 “I was terrified when I posted that first blog.
 It was months before I was able to write another one.
 But then somehow slowly another came, and another, and then a poem.
 I started blogging regularly about family, and the things I saw both here and at home.
 Suddenly all the training courses, years of writing for corporate clients, literary workshops and university units came into being.
 I became the writer I always intended.”